Estimating Treatment Effects in Networks under Unknown Exposure Mappings: Methodology

 \section{Methodology}

-\textbf{Architecture.}\; The \textit{architecture of HINet}---our proposed neural method for estimating treatment effects in the presence of interference, which models heterogeneous spillover effects and uses domain adversarial training to learn balanced representations---is visualized in \Cref{fig:model}.
-Following \citet{bica2020estimating} and \citet{berrevoets2020}, the neural network first learns node representations and then splits into two branches.
-More specifically, for each node $k \in \{i\} \cup \mathcal{N}_i$, the features $\mathbf{x}_k$ are transformed into a representation $\boldsymbol{\phi}_k= e_{\phi}(\mathbf{x}_k)$ via a multi-layer perceptron (MLP), and these representations are then used to predict both the treatment $\hat{t}_i$ and the outcome $\hat{y}_i$ of node $i$.
+\textbf{Architecture.}\; \Cref{fig:model} visualizes HINet.
+Inspired by \citet{bica2020estimating} and \citet{berrevoets2020}, HINet first learns node representations shared by two branches: a lower branch predicting outcomes and an upper branch predicting treatment and providing the adversarial training signal.
+For each node $k \in \{i\} \cup \mathcal{N}_i$, the covariates $\mathbf{x}_k$ are transformed into a representation $\boldsymbol{\phi}_k= e_{\phi}(\mathbf{x}_k)$ via a multi-layer perceptron (MLP), and the resulting node representations are then used by the two branches to predict the outcome $\hat{y}_i$ and the treatment $\hat{t}_i$ of node $i$, respectively.

-The \textit{lower branch} predicts the outcome of node $i$.
-To learn the exposure mapping and to account for other network information, a Graph Isomorphism Network (GIN) is used \citep{xu2018powerful}.
-This module takes as input the node representations $\boldsymbol{\phi}_k$ and treatments $t_k$ for $k \in \{i\} \cup \mathcal{N}_i$.
-Unlike some other GNN architectures, such as GCN \citep{kipf2016semi} and GraphSAGE \citep{hamilton2017inductive}, GIN offers maximal representational capacity, making it particularly well-suited for learning different exposure mapping functions and heterogeneous spillover effects. $\text{GIN}_Y$ first concatenates the node representations and treatments for all nodes $k$, i.e., $c_k=\boldsymbol{\phi}_k \oplus t_k, \; \forall k$, and then outputs